Bangladesh Coast Guard: Future Modernization Plan

-Coast guard ordered six X12 high-speed boats which are being built at Dockyard and Engineering Works Limited with technical assistance from Indonesia.
+The coast guard ordered six X12 high-speed boats which are being built at Dockyard and Engineering Works Limited with technical assistance from Indonesia.
 These ships are made of carbon composite and have a length of 11.7 m and a speed of 35 kn.

-In October 2021, Bangladesh Coast Guard has ordered undisclosed number of Turkish-made ARES 150 HERCULES Offshore Patrol Vessels.

-The formation of Coast Guard aviation wing is under process.
-The force has a plan to procure 10 helicopters for patrolling and search and rescue (SAR) operations within 2025.
+The formation of the coast guard's aviation wing is under process.
+The force has a plan to procure ten helicopters for patrolling and search and rescue (SAR) operations within 2025.

-Coast guard also wants to be a technologically advanced outfit in monitoring the sea.
-It has a long-term plan of installing Long-range identification and tracking (LRIT) and Vessel Traffic Management Information System (VTMIS) systems by 2025.
+The coast guard also wants to be a technologically advanced outfit in monitoring the sea.
+It has a long-term plan of installing long-range identification and tracking (LRIT) and vessel traffic management information systems (VTMIS) by 2025.